 I’m sure my prejudice hides my awe and my own inadequacy, of course.
 Just as I never had the patience to make model aircraft when I was a kid, like Kevin.
 Nor did I get the bug of photography, like Gordon.
-And Sidney’s got more apps in his watch then I’ve had hot dinners.
+And Sidney’s got more apps in his watch than I’ve had hot dinners.
 But, here we live on our little island.
 All 75 million of us crammed in together and see what happens.
 A bloke with a drone can close a major international airport for 36 hours1.
 A thousand flights disrupted and 140,000 people’s journeys delayed.
 Whoops.

-Of course conspiracy theorists will tell us it was a cunning plot.
-However, in the absence of evidence to the contrary, and Occam’s Razor2, I’d suggest our mythic Kevin, Gordon or Sidney was just having a play in his back garden.
+Of course, conspiracy theorists will tell us it was a cunning plot.
+However, in the absence of evidence to the contrary, and Occam’s Razor2, I’d suggest our mythic Kevin, Gordon, or Sidney was just having a play in his back garden.
 Perhaps there was an accident, a kerfuffle, and after mass hysteria, suddenly we’ve invested millions of pounds at the nation’s airports and, are the proud owners of mega-laser-anti-drone weapons of mass distraction.
 I’m pleased.
 It’s another job that didn’t exist when I was young; mega-laser-anti-drone-operator – to which my nephew and niece can aspire.

 We have to be honest with ourselves here.
 It’s the human condition.
 Whatever we invent someone, somewhere will do something stupid with the new shiny toy.
 Just because.
-After the first caveman invented fire, I’m certain the second caveman accidently burnt his cave down because he wondered if his cave-sofa was flammable.
+After the first caveman invented fire, I’m certain the second caveman accidentally burnt his cave down because he wondered if his cave-sofa was flammable.

-To me the answer is not weaponizing our airports (although perhaps we should since drones and remote controlled planes have been used to devastating effect in real conflicts since the 70s).
+To me the answer is not weaponizing our airports (although perhaps we should since drones and remote-controlled planes have been used to devastating effect in real conflicts since the 70s).
 It is about putting sensible controls around devices that can otherwise cause havoc in the hands of the unwary or foolish.

 All drones could be sold with a SIM card.
-A drone can’t fly without a SIM card, which acts as a licence of ownership.
+A drone can’t fly without a SIM card, which acts as a license of ownership.
 The SIM talks to our national mobile networks and simple triangulation prohibits use above a designated height, near airports or, over motorways or prisons.
 Drone engineering is not rocket science!
-And over Christmas a ‘find my drone feature’ feature activated in Gatwick would have helped a great deal.
+And over Christmas, a ‘find my drone feature’ feature activated in Gatwick would have helped a great deal.

 Drones are just the first class of ‘can be dangerous if we’re stupid’ tools that we’ll have in the coming years.
-Electric scooters, bikes and mopeds litter some American cities as new travel share companies come up with amazing new technologies to avoid walking or cycling.
+Electric scooters, bikes, and mopeds litter some American cities as new travel share companies come up with amazing new technologies to avoid walking or cycling.

 Figuring out how our industry can help society manage this well is the right way forward – rather than wait for hysterical press articles to can speeding pavement scooters.
-I would like to see a responsible supermarket have an IOT SIM based tracker solution on every shopping trolley.
+I would like to see a responsible supermarket have an IOT SIM-based tracker solution on every shopping trolley.
 Not least as I want Waitrose or Sainsbury’s or Tesco to responsibly pick them out of the canal and park.
 Smart cities begin with smart citizens and smart laws.

 Libertarians will undoubtedly scoff at my maternal notions, but I think we have in our industry, the most wonderful tools to enable ‘polluter pays’ principles3 and attempt to nudge behaviour in the right direction.
-I want to live in a country where Kevin, Gordon and Sidney can drone with pleasure and 140,000 people are spared a day and a half at Gatwick airport.
-After all, there’s only so much fun to be had in a duty free shop.
+I want to live in a country where Kevin, Gordon, and Sidney can drone with pleasure and 140,000 people are spared a day and a half at Gatwick airport.
+After all, there’s only so much fun to be had in a duty-free shop.

 At Flint, we’re passionate about engineering our customers’ networks for the future.
-We find ourselves intimately involved with the challenges and opportunities of designing, building and managing sophisticated, layered packet networks with virtualised resources.
-We have over 500 associates across Europe, the Middle East, Africa and Russia with the engineering skills to help our telecom customers in the engineering necessary to prepare networks for network slicing which is the prelude to IOT and 5G networks.
+We find ourselves intimately involved with the challenges and opportunities of designing, building, and managing sophisticated, layered packet networks with virtualized resources.
+We have over 500 associates across Europe, the Middle East, Africa, and Russia with the engineering skills to help our telecom customers in the engineering necessary to prepare networks for network slicing which is the prelude to IOT and 5G networks.